 The Prussian-led unification of Germany in the latter half of the 19th century was partially achieved through a war with France (1870–71).
 The emergence of a large German state in the middle of Europe altered the continent’s geopolitical dynamics and left France desperate for revenge.

 Further east in the Balkans, the Austro-Hungarian Empire faced problems with conflicting national groups that threatened Austrian control.
-In particular, Serbia wanted to unite all Slavs in the region under its control, an ambition in which it was supported by the Russian Empire.
-Austria’s opposition to Serbian demands was backed by Germany.
+In particular, Serbia wanted to unite all Slavs in the region under its control, an ambition in which the Russian Empire supported it.
+Germany backed Austria’s opposition to Serbian demands.

 Great Britain, Germany and France were rivals in the economic exploitation of Africa.
 Several incidents involving Germany in Africa aroused the suspicions of Britain and France, who resolved their differences in the region in an attempt to protect what they had.
 They were concerned that Germany was challenging the established colonial order.